Illinois Laws and Incentives

 The Illinois Commerce Commission (ICC) must convene a workshop to collect input for the design of utility beneficial electrification programs.
 The workshop must evaluate barriers, incentives, rate structures, investment opportunities, and other considerations for facilitating EV adoption.
 In March 2022, ICC published a report on workshop findings and recommendations for utility transportation electrification investments and incentives.

 By July 1, 2022, electric utilities serving more than 500,000 customers must file a beneficial electrification plan with the ICC.
 Utility filings must take into consideration the ICC workshop report.
-The ICC must review and approve proposals by March 28, 2023.
+The ICC approved all proposals in March 2023.
 For more information, see the ICC Beneficial Electrification Workshops website.

 Advanced Vehicle Acquisition and Biodiesel Fuel Use Requirement

-15% of all vehicles purchased with state funds must be fueled by electricity, natural gas, or liquefied petroleum gas, with the exception of Department of Corrections, Department of State Police patrol, and Secretary of State vehicles.
+15% of all vehicles purchased with state funds must be fueled by electricity, natural gas, or liquefied petroleum gas, except for Department of Corrections, Department of State Police patrol, and Secretary of State vehicles.
 Additional exemptions may apply.

 The Chief Procurement Officer may determine that certain vehicle procurements are exempt from these requirements based on intended use or other reasonable considerations such as health and safety of Illinois citizens.